N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

 \section{Alignment is equivalent to flatness of closure of unit section in the relative Picard space}

 In this section we return to our usual situation of a generically-smooth semistable curve $C$ over a base $S$.
 We want to understand more about the closure of the unit section in the relative Picard scheme of $C/S$.
-In fact, we will show that the closure of the unit section is flat over $S$ if and only if $C/S$ is aligned.
-In \cref{sec:Neron-models} we will relate the flatness of the closure of the unit section to the existence of N\'eron models and abel-jacobi maps.
+In fact, we will show that the closure of the unit section is flat (even \'etale) over $S$ if and only if $C/S$ is aligned.
+In \cref{sec:Neron-models} we will relate the flatness of the closure of the unit section to the existence of N\'eron models.